 I’ve never had it.
 And at over $100 a pound, I probably never will.

 Anyone who knows me knows I am a coffee purist.
 I used to say snob, but that wasn't accurate.
 A snob would insist on a specific variety of coffee bean, from a specific roaster, that had been brewed exactly at a specific temperature, and only brewed with imported bottled water that was from a specific French spring.
 REALLY?
 That's nuts!
-That's putting more importance in prestige than a fine cup'a'joe.
+That's putting more importance in prestige than a fine cu

 I'm a simple man with simple tastes (stop laughing!).
 My routine in the morning involves making a fresh pot from whole beans.
 I use Eight O'Clock roast beans, kept in an air tight container, in the freezer.
 I grind right before I brew and I get a superior cup of coffee.
 I don't use anything fancy, just a Mister Coffee and a coffee grinder.